 Host a cozy soup dinner party with this delicious menu.
-This is a great fall and winter themed idea for entertaining.
-Find out how to serve soup at a dinner party, what to serve with soup, and how to set a beautiful cozy tablescape with these dinner party ideas & menu.
+This is a great fall and winter idea for entertaining at home.
+Find out how to serve soup at a dinner party, what to serve with soup, and how to set a beautiful cozy tablescape with these easy dinner party menu ideas and menu.

 WHAT'S IN THIS GUIDE?

 Let’s play a game.
 It’s the middle of fall or winter, you’re not into football or awards shows, but you still want to host a party.
 What do you do?